Shortcuts

 We called the police.
 They sent a team.

 It was a terrible night.
-Blue flashing lights and helicopters overhead, tea we didn’t drink with neighbours every half an hour, dogs barking in the bushes.
+Blue flashing lights and helicopters overhead, tea we didn’t drink with neighbours, dogs barking in the bushes.

-Rebecca and I wild with worry and grief and harsh words to each other we didn’t really mean and regretted as soon as we said them.
+Rebecca and I were wild with worry and harsh words to each other that we didn’t really mean and regretted as soon as we said them.
 The autumn air filled with the sound of hoarsening voices shouting Danny’s name.

 “Get here soon,” I said.